giliheriawan/slate/source/index.html.md

 ---
 # Introduction

-Welcome to the **NICEPay Documentation and Reference**.
+Welcome to NICEPAY API Documentation and References.

-**NICEPay** Payment Solution is a product of PT IONPAY NETWORKS that provide various electronic payment over the Internet safely without separate security device.
-NICEPay have integrate with Banks via host to host connection for better and faster performance.
-Using latest technology, NICEPay confidence to grow your business together.
+**NICEPAY Payment Solution** is a product of PT.
+IONPAY NETWORKS that provide various electronic payment over the Internet safely without separate security device.
+Using our latest technology, we are integrated with Banks, E-wallets and other financial services via encrypted host to host connection to provide a secure and fast transaction.
+Give us a shot because we are confident that we can provide you with the best Payment Solution to grow your business.